Splitting differential equations using Galois theory: Preliminaries

 In particular $G_u \trianglelefteq G$, and moreover, it is the unique maximal unipotent subgroup of $G$ and the group $T$ is a torus.

 \end{fact}

 We prove that there is a definable Jordan decomposition:

 \begin{lemma} Let $G$ be a solvable $B$-definable group, and $f : G \rightarrow \widehat{G}(\calC)$ be a definable isomorphism, where $\widehat{G}$ is a connected linear algebraic group.
 Then there is a $B$-definable normal subgroup $G_u \trianglelefteq G$ which is the unique maximal subgroup of $G$ definably isomorphic to the $\calC$-points of a unipotent group.
-We thus obtain an exact sequence:
+We thus obtain a definable exact sequence: